dummyForSubmission/supportedMaterials/README.md

 ##Other Cases
 We also provide other cases for demonstrate the UCer's usablity than current android dynamic permissions and TaintDroid.

-###Fine-grained and Context-sensitive enhanced Android dynamic permission
+###Context-sensitive enhanced Android dynamic permission
+General android permission only provides the reading alert, no tracking ability on the data usage.

+Ucer can provide more contexts to users, e.g., the permission that needs to invoke the function and the permission associated in tis contexs.

 <img src="https://github.com/dummyForSubmission/supportedMaterials/blob/master/Case-others/contextSen.png" alt="UCer layout"  height="500" width="300">  <img src="https://github.com/dummyForSubmission/supportedMaterials/blob/master/Case-others/dynamic.png" alt="Dynamic layout"  height="500" width="300">

 Ucer Layout v.s.
 Dynamic Permission